Alessandro Mussolini

-Alessandro Mussolini (11 November 1854 – 19 November 1910) was the father of Italian Fascist founder and leader Benito Mussolini, the father of Arnaldo and Edvige Mussolini, the father-in-law of Rachele Mussolini, and the paternal grandfather of Edda Mussolini, Romano Mussolini, Vittorio Mussolini and Bruno Mussolini.
-He was an Italian revolutionary socialist activist with nationalist sympathies.
+Alessandro Mussolini (11 November 1854 – 19 November 1910) was an Italian socialist activist who was the father of Benito Mussolini, the founder and leader of Italian fascism.
 Mussolini was a blacksmith by profession.
-He was married to Rosa Maltoni, a schoolteacher, who became the mother of Benito Mussolini, and exercised considerable influence over his son Benito's early political beliefs, even naming his son Benito Amilcare Andrea Mussolini after three leaders he admired: Benito Juárez, Amilcare Cipriani and Andrea Costa.
+He was married to Rosa Maltoni, a schoolteacher, with whom he had three children, including Benito.
+He exercised considerable influence over his son Benito's early political beliefs, even naming his son Benito Amilcare Andrea Mussolini after three leaders he admired: Benito Juárez, Amilcare Cipriani and Andrea Costa.

 Personal life

 On 25 January 1882, Mussolini married Rosa Maltoni, a schoolteacher and Roman Catholic.
 Unlike his wife, Mussolini did not believe in God and hated the Roman Catholic Church.
 Maltoni's father looked down upon her decision to marry Mussolini and did not approve of the marriage.

 In 1883, Maltoni gave birth to their first son, Benito Mussolini.
 Benito helped his father at the forge where Alessandro Mussolini worked as a blacksmith.
 Mussolini and his son Benito were close.
 He taught his son about revolutionary leaders he admired such as Karl Marx.

 Mussolini experienced a number of personal troubles; he had difficulty in finding employment and became an alcoholic.